 - Place seared meat in a slow cooker resting on top of onions (if necessary, cut meat to fit into the slow cooker).

-- In a medium-sized bowl mix together the beef broth and minced garlic.
+- In a medium-sized bowl mix together the beef broth, minced garlic, barbecue sauce, and apple cider vinegar.
 Pour over the pork.
 Cover and cook on low heat for 8-9 hours or on high for 4-4.5 hours.

 - 45 minutes before pork is ready, set oven to 400º F. Wash sweet potatoes and pierce each sweet potato several times with a fork.
 Place the sweet potatoes on a baking sheet lined with foil.
 Bake for 45 minutes, until potatoes are tender.
 (To save time you can microwave your sweet potatoes!
 Puncture each sweet potato several times with a fork.
 Evenly arrange potatoes in a microwave-safe dish.
 Cook on high for 4-5 minutes for the first potato, plus 2-3 minutes for each additional potato.
 Flip potatoes halfway through cooking.)